SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/property-library.md

  **Example:**

- If “Building Color” is defined as a custom property under Property library section, then “building_color” is the key used.
-“White” is the default value for this custom property.
+ If the custom property is named "Building color", you must use the key "building_color" with the Default value being "white".

 * **Complex Custom property**:

- If a Custom property consists of multiple key value pairs, then such properties are Complex custom properties.
-In this case, there will be a root object followed by one or more key value pairs.
+ A complex custom property consists of multiple key value pairs, meaning it contains a root object followed by one or more key value pairs.
+You can select the complex custom property option by turning on the toggle.
+If you turn on the toggle, you must define each key value pair as well as providing a Type for each pair.

+In case of Complex custom property, each key value pair must be defined, and type should be provided for each key value pair

  **Example:**

- If Building dimension is defined as a complex custom property, then building area, building height and building width are the multiple key value pairs defining the attribute building dimension.
+ If "Building dimension" is defined as a complex custom property, then building area, building height and building width are the multiple key value pairs defining the attribute building dimension.

  ![Property-complex](/images/dtm/custom-property/dtm-property-library-complex-property.png)

-Fill all the mandatory fields and click on **Save** button to create a custom property.
-Either a Simple or a Complex custom property is created, based on inputs provided.
-In case of Complex custom property, each key value pair must be defined, and "type" should be provided for each key value pair.
+Fill all the mandatory fields and click **Save** to create a custom property.
+Based in the input, you create a either a **Simple custom property** or a **Complex custom property**.
+In case of a **Complex custom property** each key value pair must be defined, also provide the **Type** for each key value pair.

-On successful creation, a success notification is displayed on top right of screen.
+When the process is completed successfully, you see a green pop-up notification at the top right corner of the screen.

-In case the mandatory fields are not filled, then the **Save** button is not enabled.
+If any mandatory fields are left open, the Save button is deactivated.

-If the mandatory fields are filled, but there are validation issues, then the same will be highlighted with red highlight on the corresponding element and validation error text will be displayed on screen.
-You can then change the input fields accordingly and save with new valid inputs.
+{{< c8y-admon-info>}}
+In case of validation issues, the respective fields are also highlighted red and an error notification will pop up.
+To solve this issue, enter the necessary information in the respective field and click Save.
+{{< /c8y-admon-info>}}

 ![Property-validation](/images/dtm/custom-property/dtm-property-library-validation-issues.png)

 If you want to cancel the creation of a new custom property, click **Cancel** at the bottom.
 In this case, you do not receive a notification and the **Add new property** screen closes.

-Once the custom properties are created, then all the custom properties get listed on the screen towards the left.
-In case of simple custom properties, the **type** gets displayed along with the labels.
-In case of complex properties, **Object** is displayed against the labels.
+Once the custom properties are created, they are listed on the left.
+For simple custom properties you see the **Type** as well as the labels.
+For complex custom properties you see the **Object** against the labels.

 You can select any custom property from this list.
-Clicking it displays all the details on the right of the screen.
+Click the desired custom property to see all the details on the right of the screen.
 You can now view or edit any content of the custom property.
 Click **Save** to save your changes.
-In case of successfully editing a custom property, you see a notification indicating that the changes have been saved successfully.

 You can also delete any custom property from the list.
 Select the respective custom property and click **Delete** on the bottom right.
 The custom property is now deleted.
-You also see a notification message stating that the custom property has been deleted.

 {{< c8y-admon-info>}}